amancevice/rumrunner/README.md

 end
 ```

-The default Dockerfile path can also be set using the `RUM_RUNNER_PATH` environmental variable.
+The default Dockerfile path can also be set using the `RUM_PATH` environmental variable.

 ## Docker Image Digest Location